Justin Holland (politician)

-Career in public service
+Political career

 Prior to his tenure in the Texas House which began in 2016, Holland served five years on the Heath City Council, including two years as Mayor Pro Tem.

 In the 85th Texas Legislature, Holland was appointed to the House committees on Homeland Security & Public Safety and Investments & Financial Services.

 In the general election held on November 6, 2018, Holland won reelection to his second term, 53,761 votes (65 percent), to 28,885 (35 percent) for Democrat Laura Gunn.
 Thereafter, in the 86th Texas Legislature, Holland was appointed to the House committees on Culture, Recreation & Tourism and State Affairs.

 In the general election held on November 3, 2020, Holland won reelection to his third term, 77,504 (65 percent), to 41,827 (35 percent) for Democrat Andy Rose.

 Thereafter, in the 87th Texas Legislature, Holland was appointed as Vice Chair to the House Committee on Urban Affairs, the House Appropriations Committee, and the House Appropriations Subcommittee on Articles I, IV, & V. He is currently the Vice Chair of the Texas Sunset Advisory Commission and is serving a term to expire in 2025.
 The Commission has five Senators, five Representatives, and two members of the public, appointed by the Lieutenant Governor and the Speaker of the House.
 The position of chair rotates between the House and the Senate every two years.

 In the primary election held on March 1, 2022, Holland won his party's nomination for the fourth consecutive time with 6,402 votes (69.9 percent), to his two opponents who collectively garnered 2,326 votes (25.4 percent) and 429 votes (4.7 percent) respectively.
 He faced Democratic nominee Graeson Lynskey in November 2022, winning re-election.

 In May 2023, Holland was one of two Republicans on the House Committee on Community Safety for the 88th Legislature (along with Sam Harless), who voted to advance HB 2744 to the full House chamber.
 The bill, which was championed by relatives of those killed in the 2022 Robb Elementary School shooting in Uvalde, Texas, sought to raise the age to purchase certain semi-automatic weapons from 18 to 21.
 Holland's vote came just two days after eight people were killed in the 2023 shooting at an outlet mall in Allen, Texas.